Rhys Williams (hurdler)

-Rhys Williams (born 27 February 1984), is a Welsh professional track and field athlete, specializing in the 400 m hurdles.
+Rhys Williams (born 27 February 1984), is a former track and field athlete from Wales, who specialised in the 400 m hurdles and competed at the 2012 Summer Olympics.
 He is a previous European champion in the event.

 Early life

 Williams was born in Bridgend, the son of former Welsh international rugby union player J.J.
 Williams.
 Rhys studied at Ysgol Gyfun Llanhari from September 1995 until June 2002.
 He was a member of the Bridgend and District D.C.
 Thomas winning rugby side at the age of 11 and was also the Welsh U15 backstroke swimming champion.
-He is currently studying for a master's degree at the University of Glamorgan.

 Athletics career

 Williams won the 400 m hurdles at the 2005 European U23 Championships, was European Junior Champion in 2003, and won the European Youth Olympics in 2001.

 On 10 August 2006, Williams won the bronze medal at the European Championships in Athletics in Gothenburg in a time of 49.12 seconds, thus just slightly missing his personal best (49.09, set at the 2006 Commonwealth Games in Melbourne, where he finished fourth).
 He also ran 48.3 over the 400 m (2002).

-On 13 August 2006 at that same event, he won a silver medal in the 4x400 m relay as the second sprinter, along with Robert Tobin, Graham Hedman and Timothy Benjamin, in a time of 3:01.63.
+On 13 August 2006 at that same event, he won a silver medal in the 4 × 400 m relay as the second sprinter, along with Robert Tobin, Graham Hedman and Timothy Benjamin, in a time of 3:01.63.
+Also in 2006, he became the British 400 metres hurdles champion after winning the British AAA Championships in 2006.

-On 31 July 2010, he achieved the Silver Medal in the 400 m hurdles at the European Athletics Championships in Barcelona, with fellow Welshman Dai Greene winning Gold.
+On 31 July 2010, he achieved a silver medal in the 400 m hurdles at the European Athletics Championships in Barcelona, with fellow Welshman Dai Greene winning gold and at the 2012 Olympic Games in London, he represented Great Britain in the 400 metres hurdles.